The 2019 high school football season was expected to be a total wash for the Bees of Bayonne High School.

-From there, the Bees had another potentially tough opponent in Bloomfield and they captured another win to go to 4-0.
+From there, the Bees had another potentially tough opponent in Bloomfield, and they captured another victory to go to 4-0.

 “Incredibly, we graduated all that talent and we could possibly be better than last year,” Acerra said.
 “We’re not where we want to be yet, but we were 4-0.”